cristianoliveira/nextjs-sumup-payments-starter/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 You can start editing the page by modifying `pages/index.tsx`.
 The page auto-updates as you edit the file.

+## Implemetation details

+You can check the implementations in `components/PaymentWidget.tsx` and `components/SwiftCheckout.tsx`

 ## Deploy your own using Vercel